Lei Clijsters: Club career

-Afterwards, Clijsters managed the professional tennis career of his daughter Kim.
+Afterward, he managed the professional tennis career of his daughter Kim.
 After her retirement, "Lei" became coach of third division club Tongeren, with which he had also played, in October 2007.
 He resigned in January 2008, after his family announced that he was suffering from a serious illness.
 Details were kept secret, but in February the Belgian press reported it to be metastatic melanoma and that treatment was not working.

 International career

 Clijsters played in 40 international matches for the Belgium national team, participating at UEFA Euro 1984 and the 1986 and 1990 FIFA World Cups.

 In the 1986 edition, as Belgium reached the last four, he only appeared in two matches (being used as a substitute in the 2–1 win over Iraq and the famous round of 16 4–3 victory over the USSR.

 In 1990, Clijsters saw action against South Korea (2–0 win), Uruguay (in which he scored a header in a 3–1 triumph) and England (1–0 loss after extra time).